m-allik/MyRMotley/README.md

 # MyRMotley
-A motely mix of functions and code snippets that are useful here and there.
+A motley mix of functions and code snippets that are useful here and there.